FirmwGuy/CEP/docs/CEP-TAG-LEXICON.md

 - **CEP word vs. acronym:** A *word* ID encodes lowercase-first names (up to 11 characters, must include at least one `a`-`z`, with optional `:-_./`).
 An *acronym* ID encodes uppercase or symbol-heavy names (up to 9 printable ASCII characters from space through underscore) and cannot be all digits.
+Both forms permit `*` when the identifier is used as a glob pattern; the runtime marks those tags with the `glob` hint automatically.
 - **Patterns:** Several entries describe a whole family of tags (e.g.
   `sig_*`).
 Only the patterns listed here are valid; collisions must be resolved by extending the table first.